njvack/piggybank/README.md

 This library is horribly brittle and you should probably not use it unless you like gluing together broken pieces of things when they break.

+Also, it is no longer maintained by its creators in any way, so you should not use it unless you want to support it yourself.

+Really, probably don't use it.
+It's mainly here for posterity's sake.

 ### Documentation